bobshort4bobby4/PP4-Civ1/README.md

   ##### Unauthorised Viewing of Booking Details.
    Late in the developement process I noticed that a logged in user could view (but not change) another user's booking details by entering a random value into the extend booking and cancel booking URLs.
 I put an id check into the get method of both views and this solved the issue, I left the previous checks in the code as an additional safeguard.

+  ##### Email Address
+  Rather than create a email address for the project I elected to use a personal email, similarly I used the default site address created by django.

   </details>